 - 4. Can families of drowning victims sue for wrongful death?

 1. What are the Nevada swimming pool injury laws?

 Under Nevada law, pool owners or operators are also responsible for making sure that both the pool and pool area are free of hazards that could cause serious injuries.
 Causes of swimming pool injuries can include (without limitation):

-- Lack of adequate supervision,
+- Lack of supervision, especially at pool parties,

 - Open or broken gates,